The article will focus on the evolution of the Web, mainly Web 3.0 examples and architecture, to understand how it can reshape the world as we see it.

 - Fast and secure.

 Web 3.0 is here to stay.
-We are at the initial stages where the applications are still in development.
-Also, there need to the need for mass adoption for the Web 3.0.
+We are at the initial stages where the Web 3.0 applications and their functions are still in development.
+Also, there need to a need for mass adoption for Web 3.0.
 It may take ten years to change the web landscape completely.
-However, some experts such as Mike Novogratz thinks that it can only take 5-6 years to do so.
-According to him, the world already has the basic knowledge of what Bitcoin or cryptocurrency is.
-Now, it is up to the organizations to teach their usage to the general audience.
+Even so, it’s well worth the wait and necessary for now.